chandansoni-cs/Cybersecurity-Internship-Task1/README.md

 **Conclusion**

 These Linux fundamentals form the base for system administration and cybersecurity tasks.
 Mastering file system navigation, permissions, package management, and networking commands is essential for working in Linux environments.

+***Networking Basics***

+Networking is the process of connecting computers and devices to share data and resources.
+It is a fundamental concept in cybersecurity and system communication.

+**OSI Model (Open Systems Interconnection Model)**

+The OSI Model is a conceptual framework used to understand how data is transmitted over a network.
+It consists of 7 layers, each with a specific function.

+**1. Physical Layer**

+Purpose: The Physical Layer is responsible for transmitting raw bits over a physical medium.

+Functions:

+Data transmission through cables or wireless signals

+Defines hardware elements such as cables, switches, and connectors

+Examples:

+Ethernet cable

+USB cable

+Network interface card (NIC)

+**2. Data Link Layer**

+Purpose: The Data Link Layer ensures reliable data transfer between two directly connected devices.

+Functions:

+Error detection and correction

+Frame formatting

+MAC address handling

+Examples:

+Switches

+MAC addresses

+Ethernet protocol

+**3. Network Layer**

+Purpose: The Network Layer handles logical addressing and routing of data between different networks.

+Functions:

+Assigns IP addresses

+Determines the best path for data transmission

+Examples:

+IP (Internet Protocol)

+Routers

+**4. Transport Layer**

+Purpose: The Transport Layer ensures reliable data delivery between sender and receiver.

+Functions:

+Data segmentation and reassembly

+Error checking

+Flow control

+Examples:

+TCP (Transmission Control Protocol)

+UDP (User Datagram Protocol)

+**5. Session Layer**

+Purpose: The Session Layer manages communication sessions between devices.

+Functions:

+Establishes, maintains, and terminates sessions

+Controls connections between applications

+Example:

+Session management in applications

+**6. Presentation Layer**

+Purpose: The Presentation Layer ensures data is in a readable format for the application layer.

+Functions:

+Data encryption and decryption

+Data compression

+Data format conversion

+Examples:

+SSL/TLS encryption

+Data encoding formats

+**7. Application Layer**

+Purpose: The Application Layer provides network services directly to users and applications.

+Functions:

+Enables user interaction with network services

+Provides communication interfaces

+Examples:

+HTTP

+HTTPS

+FTP

+DNS

+**2.TCP/IP Protocol**

+Definition :- TCP/IP (Transmission Control Protocol / Internet Protocol) is the main communication protocol used for transmitting data over the internet and networks.

+It defines how data is sent, received, and routed between devices.

+Components of TCP/IP

+TCP (Transmission Control Protocol)

+Purpose: Ensures reliable and secure data transmission.

+Functions:

+Breaks data into packets

+Ensures packets arrive correctly

+Reassembles packets at destination

+Example:- Used in web browsing, email, and file transfers.

+**IP (Internet Protocol)**

+Purpose: Provides logical addressing and routing.

+Functions:

+Assigns unique IP addresses

+Routes packets to the correct destination

+Example:- Every device connected to the internet has an IP address.

+How TCP/IP Works:

+Data is divided into packets by TCP

+IP assigns source and destination addresses

+Packets travel through the network

+TCP reassembles packets at the destination

+**Importance in Cybersecurity**

+TCP/IP is essential because attackers often target network communication.
+Understanding TCP/IP helps in:

+Network monitoring

+Packet analysis

+Detecting cyber attacks

+Securing network communication